andvea/shopify-graphql-client/CONTRIBUTING.md

 # Contributing guide
 Thank you for investing your time in contributing to our project!<br/>
 <!-- Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable. -->
-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.<br/>
+In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing and merging the PR.<br/>
 Use the table of contents icon on the top right corner of this document to get to a specific section of this guide quickly.

 ## New contributor guide